-Jane Austen's House Museum is located in the rural village of Chawton near the town of Alton in Hampshire.
+Jane Austen's House is located in the rural village of Chawton near the town of Alton in Hampshire.
 The historic city of Winchester is just over 15 miles to the south west of the village, and the market town of Farnham is 10 miles to the west.

-Jane Austen's House Museum and the village of Chawton are just off the A31 at the A31/A32 roundabout near the town of Alton.
+Jane Austen's House and the village of Chawton are just off the A31 at the A31/A32 roundabout near the town of Alton.
 Free parking is provided in the public car park opposite the Museum beyond the pub car park.

 Public Transport Directions

-By train:South Western Railway operate a regular service between London Waterloo and Alton, which is just 2 miles from the Museum.
+By Train:South Western Railway operate a regular service between London Waterloo and Alton, which is just 2 miles from the House.
 A taxi service can be found at the station in Alton for the onward journey.